414owen/piq/README.md

 * Get rid of PT_TOP_LEVEL, it's just more indirection
 * Higher order tuples are syntactic sugar over 2-tuples, so combinators work

+# Mistakes

+* Having sigs as separate syntactic constructs makes the compiler unnecessarily complicated.
+We should just encode the relationship in the grammar, with a `sigfun` node or something...

 # Building